 Learning how to mentor in the workplace is an important skill to learn.
 A mentorship relationship is indeed a two-way street.
-The mentor has to be willing to help, advice, and coach the mentee, and the mentee has to be willing to put in the effort in order to get the most out of the relationship.
+The mentor has to be willing to help, advise, and coach the mentee, and the mentee has to be willing to put in the effort in order to get the most out of the relationship.
 Of course, it is the, for the most part, the mentee’s responsibility to get the ball rolling in the right direction.
-After all, mentees are the ones who requires the mentor’s help to propel and accelerate their professional development.
+After all, mentees are the ones who require the mentor’s help to propel and accelerate their professional development.

 So what do mentees need to know about being a mentee?
 The following points will highlight what it means to be in the mentee shoes and what etiquette they need to mentor in the workplace.